top of page

 03

-Bulky, stationary exoskeletons
+Bulky, stationary exoskeletons at therapy centers

 market - heavy.png